pixel365/bx/README.md

-# Bitrix CLI
+# BX

-Bitrix CLI is a command-line tool for developers of 1C-Bitrix platform modules.
+BX is a command-line tool for developers of 1C-Bitrix platform modules.
 The project is currently in active development, and its API may change without backward compatibility.

 ### Features